DiarmuidHenry/Project-03/README.md

 ### Data Model

 This part contains some mathematical terminology that might not be familiar to many.
-If you are interested, here is a [brief introduction of Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).
+If you are interested, here is [a brief introduction of Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).

 Here is a breakdown of how the program runs its calculations:

 1. *Create an adjacency matrix, containing the number of steps between all pairs of adjacent towns*

 The only direct data input for this was `counted_distances`, which is a Google Sheet with the distances between adjacent towns.
-For example, the value of the cell indexed $(41,47)$ is 13, as there **is** a direct path between 42 - Tipperary and 48 - Killarney, and the length of this path is 13.
-Here, we note that indexing starts at 0, but the town numbers start at 1.
+For example, the value of the cell indexed $(41,47)$ is 13, as there **is** a direct path between $42$: Tipperary and $48$: Killarney, and the length of this path is $13$.
+Here, it important to remember that indexing starts at $0$, hence the difference of $1$ between town number and corresponding index.
 (I later rename the vertices in the graph to fix this discrepency).
-The value in cell indexed $(6,8)$ is 0, since ther **is not** a direct path between 7 - Strabane and 9 - Belfast that doesn't go through another town.
+The value in cell indexed $(6,8)$ is $0$, since ther **is not** a direct path between $7$: Strabane and $9$: Belfast that doesn't go through another town.

 Since `counted_distances` is symmetrical (the shortest distance from town A to town B is the same as from town B to town A), I actually only counted half of the entries and then created a symmetrical spreadsheet from that.
-This drastically descreased the amount of manual counting needed in order to set up the model.
+This halved the amount of manual counting needed in order to set up the model.

-2. *Use this alongside `networkx` to create a graph (commonly called a network) of the game board, where each node/vertex represents a town (indexed by the town number) and each edge represents the number of steps between adjacent towns*
+2. *Use this matrix alongside `networkx` to create a graph (commonly called a network) of the game board, where each node/vertex represents a town (indexed by the town number) and each edge represents the number of steps between adjacent towns*

 Thanks to [networkx](https://networkx.org/), this was very straightforward.
 After using `numpy` to create an array from the data imported from `counted_distances`, I then used this array to create the graph of the board.
-I then relabelled all vertices of the graph starting at index 1.
+I then relabelled all vertices of the graph starting at index $1$.
 This means the label of each vertex would match the number of the town it represents.

 3. *Using this graph, create 2 objects `all_shortest_paths` and `distances`, respectively containing the shortest path between every pair of towns on the board and the distances between these two towns*

 These arrays were created one entry at a time, with each new entry being appended once calculated.
 The `distances` array was reshaped into a square array.
 Since `all_shortest_paths` is a list of lists, I struggled to find a way to reshape this into a square array, so it remained as a list.
 I refer to this later in [Issues/Bugs: Unresolved](#unresolved).

-For example, the entry in index $(5,12)$ of `distances` is the length of the path from 6 - Ballymena to 13 - Sligo, which is 16.
+For example, the entry in index $(5,12)$ of `distances` is the length of the path from $6$: Ballymena to $13$: Sligo, which is $16$.
 The corresponding entry in `all_shortest_paths` is the shortest path from Ballymena to Sligo, which is `[6, 10, 12, 13]`.

 4. *User inputs their assigned cards*

 Note: During construction, I randomly assignned a valid dealt hand of cards in order to sidestep this in the early stages.
 This was removed in later commits.

 It's here that data validation is crucial, since the input must be in exactly the correct format, in the correct place.
+[You can read more about the data validation here](#other-features)

-5. *Create a list of all possible routes to visit these towns (whilst abiding by the rules of the game, i.e. starting and finishing on an Entry/Exit Card)*
+5. *Create a list of all possible routes that visit these towns (whilst abiding by the rules of the game, i.e. starting and finishing on an Entry/Exit Card)*

 Use `itertools` to create a list of all permutations of `assigned_town_cards`.
 This list is then stacked with the 2 Entry/Exit Cards to give `all_routes`: every legal way of completing the game with the users given cards.